wesgarbee/austincodingacademy.com/_posts/2019-02-11-Computer Science Degree vs. Coding Bootcamp: Which Is the Best Choice for Aspiring Developers?.md

 categories:
 - web-development
 date: 2019-02-11 15:28:54 -0600
+excerpt: If you’re just starting to consider pursuing a career as a developer, you’ve probably done your fair share of research.
+What does a typical day look like?
+How much money can I expect to make?
+What do I need to learn before I can apply for a position?

 ---
 # Computer Science Degree vs. Coding Bootcamp: Which Is the Best Choice for Aspiring Developers?